Wycers/Codelib/CS302/lab3/index.md

    3. Set status of the current job to `READY`.

 3. **RUNNING -> DONE**:
-   1. When a `RUNNING` process exits, the status of the corresponding job will be changed to `DONE`, and be imediately removed.
+   1. When a `RUNNING` process exits, the status of the corresponding job will be changed to `DONE`, and be immediately removed.

-And in every interval, the current priority and wait time of each job will be updaetd to support the scheduling strategy.
+And in every interval, the current priority and wait time of each job will be updated to support the scheduling strategy.

 ## Question 12